 Emphasis on portraiture techniques for individuals proficient in a specific medium.
 Application of design principles.
+Prerequisite: ART 110 and ART 190.
+Reading Proficiency.
+One lecture.
+Five lab.

 ART197.
 Portraiture II (3).

 Advanced study of portraiture personalizing techniques and palettes.
 Emphasis on capturing the subject's personality.
 Application of design principles.